jgaa/stbl/README.md

 - articles (Directory for content)
 - artifacts (Directory for css, icons, banner images, logos etc.)
+- files (Optional directory where you can put files you want copied to your website).
-- images (Directory for images you refer to in your documents)
+- images (Optional directory for images you refer to in your documents)
 - templates (Templates to generate the pages in the static site)
 - stbl.conf (Site specific configuration)